 seldom oppressively unpleasant here but for the humid rainy season in

-July and August.
-Personality-wise, while the population exceeds 1.3
+late July and August.
+Personality-wise, while the population exceeds 1.3 million

 and now ranks the city among the nation's largest, Phoenix retains a

 surprisingly easy pace and a laid-back personality.
 People move here for the

 job opportunities - the metro area is the third-largest U.S. high-tech centre

 - but also to escape the fast pace and rudeness of other big cities.

 Phoenix tends to be deeply conservative.
 The city has never been especially

 sympathetic to the plight of minorities, sexual or racial, though one